ing-bank/baker/docs/archive/recipe-dsl.md

 }
 ```

-The field types of the `POJO` class must be compatible with the baker type system.
+The field types of the `POJO` class must be compatible with the Baker type system.

 See the [supported types](type-system.md#default-supported-types) for more information.